mmower/rez/docs/COOKBOOK.md

       class: #wizard
     end

 How an author chooses to use these elements in their game is up to them, there are many ways that class membership & perks could be applied to in-game situations.
 You'd write callbacks or behaviour tasks that make use of them.
+These elements can be referenced by `$(<id>)`, the same as other elements and implement the `__basic_object__` abstraction.

 # Avoiding Duplication with Aliases